kwyse/personal-website/content/posts/grokking-ecs.md

 rather than compile time.
 These rules, at their core, are that we can only have one mutable reference to an object at a time, or multiple immutable references to it.
-As such, we can have only have one `FetchMut` reference to a resource at a time, or mutiple `Fetch` ones.
+As such, we can have only have one `FetchMut` reference to a resource at a time, or multiple `Fetch` ones.
 When we want to read a component, we specify a system with a `Fetch` of that same type.
 We do the same for components we want to modify, but use `FetchMut` for those instead.